ging/fiware-draco/docs/roadmap.md

 -   **New Data Structure for native NGSI-LD**: Planing to redefine the data models of the different backends for optimizing the storage of NGSI-LD data
 -   **NGSILD Support for NGSIToPostgreSQL**:  Receive and store context information in PostgreSQL using NGSI-LD notifications.
--   **NGSILD Support for NGSIToCKAN**:  Receive and store context information in CKAN using NGSI-LD notifications.
+-   **NGSILD Support for NGSIToCKAN**:  Receive and store context information and metadata in CKAN using NGSI-LD notifications.

 ## Medium term